seven62/mkdocs-demo/docs/services/suricata.md

 ### Updating Rules

-The newest versions of Suricata come with the `suricata-update` command to manange and update rulesets.
+The newest versions of Suricata come with the `suricata-update` command to manage and update rulesets.
 The official documentation is found [here](https://suricata.readthedocs.io/en/suricata-4.1.2/rule-management/suricata-update.html).

+For more detailed information on the `suricata-update` command, you can also check out a detailed blog post over at [Perched](https://blog.perched.io/managing-suricata-on-rocknsm-2-3-6a9f8fe4d5f0).

 ### Service